 Paris Photography Guide

 I’ve organized these Paris photography shots into location categories and listed them by landmarks, neighborhoods, and best city views.
 There should be a good mix of the icons as well as candid scenic shots.
-I have included any tips (both photography and general) I picked up.
+I have included any tips (both photography and general) I picked up along the way.
 At the end, you will find a map with all of the locations with their photos attached to help you identify them.

 Let’s get to it! 🙂